Skip to content

 zle -N my_widget

-Bind in config.toml or post.d/:
+Bind in keybindings.toml or [keybindings] in config.toml:

 [keybindings]